MigrationFox Docs

 Inventory says “BAP access prerequisites missing” Tier 1 not granted: either the directory role is missing or New-PowerAppManagementApp was never run.
 Follow Tier 1 in Access requirements, then re-run.

 Environments show but 0 apps across all Tier 2 missing.
-Service principal is not Environment Admin on any environment.
-Follow Tier 2.
-Remember the 1-hour propagation window.
+Service principal has no per-environment grant.
+Follow Tier 2 via the Application User flow in PPAC.

 Solutions count is 0 for specific environments only Tier 3 Application User is missing for those envs.
 Others are fine because they have it.
 Follow Tier 3 for the envs with 0 solutions.